SPEAR3-ML/teeport-frontend/README.md

     |--server
         |--.env
         |--...
+    |--build
     |--.env
     |--...
 ```

 We assume that you just want to test the service.
-Even though it's OK to run the service this way in a production environment, we recommend you read the `Deployment` section if you want to run and use the Teeport frontend service seriously.
+Even though it's OK to run the service this way in a production environment, we recommend you to read the [Deployment](#deployment) section if you want to run and use the Teeport frontend service seriously.

 Let's run the service: